+The Euler-Chow series $E_\bullet(X)$ has been computed for some varieties $X$.
+For example, when $X$ is a toric variety or the blow-up of $\PP^2$ at points lying on a line, it has turned out to be rational.
+Once we have a rational function $E_\bullet(X)$ as the generating function, we can compute, with a little algebra, its coefficients that are the Euler characteristic of Chow varieties of $X$.

-Let us start with a simple example, the case of dimension zero.
+Let us start with a simple example, the case of zero-dimensional cycles.
 As before, let $X$ be a projective variety.
-Since we are considering elements $\lambda$ in the zero group of homology, we have that $\lambda$ must be equal to a nonnegative integer, and it is well known that $\CV{0}{d}$ is isomorphic to the $d$-fold symmetric product $SP^d (X)$.
+Since we are considering elements $\lambda$ in the zeroth homology group, we have that $\lambda$ must be equal to a nonnegative integer, and it is well known that $\CV{0}{d}$ is isomorphic to the $d$-fold symmetric product $SP^d (X)$.
 In this case, the $0$-dimensional Euler-Chow Series is

-and a result of Macdonald \cite{M} shows that $E_0 (X)$ is given by rational function $E_0 (X) \, =\, (1/(1-t))^{\chi(X)}$.
+and a result of Macdonald \cite{Mac} shows that $E_0 (X)$ is given by rational function $E_0 (X) \, =\, (1/(1-t))^{\chi(X)}$.